-The effective interest rate of a financial asset or financial liability is calculated on initial recognition of a financial asset or a financial liability.
-In calculating interest income and expense, the effective interest rate is applied to the gross carrying amount of the asset, when the asset is not credit-impaired, or to the amortized cost of the liability.
+The effective interest rate of a financial asset or financial liability is calculated on initial recognition.
+In calculating interest income and expense, the effective interest rate is applied to the gross book balance of the asset, when the asset is not credit-impaired, or to the amortized cost of the liability.
 The effective interest rate is revised as a result of periodic re-estimation of cash flows of floating-rate instruments to reflect movements in market interest rates.

 For financial assets that have become credit-impaired subsequent to initial recognition, interest income is calculated by applying the effective interest rate to the amortized cost of the financial asset.
-If the asset is no longer credit-impaired, then the calculation of interest income reverts to the gross basis.
+If the asset is no longer credit-impaired, the interest income calculation returns to the gross basis.

 For financial assets that were credit-impaired on initial recognition, interest income is calculated by applying the credit-adjusted effective interest rate to the amortized cost of the asset.
-The calculation of interest income does not revert to a gross basis, even if the credit risk of the asset improves.
+The calculation of interest income does not return to the gross basis, even when it shows an improvement in the credit risk of the financial asset.